theCorgiCoder/a-simple-little-weather-app/README.md

 ## If I had more time to spare:

-I would add accessibility, I didn't have time to add it to this test but I am aware of the EU accessibility act.
+I would add accessibility, I didn't have time to add it to this test, but I am aware of the EU accessibility act.

 I would update the details screen forecasts to be pressable drop down components, I think it would look cleaner and add a bit more fun to the UX.